 - Since we do not have busybox installed to pass typical Linux commands like 'cp' we instead use 'cat' to copy the text file where we need it to be in /etc/init.d/

-- chmod is a very important step as we are telling the Android operating system it’s okay to run this as a script.
-I know it’s in poor Linux etiquette to be using 777 which is full access to everyone.
-However since it’s a low security device I will not worry about it.
-Just don’t go around chmod 777 everything on a REAL Linux box.:)
+- Richmond is a very important step as we are telling the Android operating system it's okay to run this as a script.
+I know it's in poor Linux etiquette to be using 777 which is full access to everyone.
+However, since it's a low-security device I will not worry about it.
+Just don't go around chmod 777 everything on a REAL Linux box.:)

 - reboot the Ouya to see if the effects have been taken.

-After your Ouya reboots you should be able to go right back into your settings menu and find out that Disable HW overlays is checked .
+After your Ouya reboots you should be able to go right back into your settings menu and find out that Disable HW overlays are checked.
 If so, then congratulations!
 Your script is operating as it should and you no longer have to keep checking that box prior to loading Kodi!
-On screen display will work happily until you reload CyanogenMOD or upgrade it.
+The on-screen display will work happily until you reload CyanogenMod or upgrade it.

 S, I don't want to fight with the android OS, isn't there another way?

-Alternative script avoidance step: Disable Kodi’s 3d codecs and revert to software mode to correct on screen display.
+Alternative script avoidance step: Disable Kodi's 3d codecs and revert to software mode to correct the on-screen display.

 END OF LINE+++